frankiewiczkamil/blog/src/content/blog/next-ssr-limitations.md

 [at reddit](https://www.reddit.com/r/nextjs/comments/18qdk4s/how_to_pass_props_from_client_component_to_server/),
 and it seems that majority agrees on using API instead, just like for SPAs.
-You can of course use next's actions as well, but it's an API meant for mutations, so for me it seems even worse.
+You can of course use next's actions as well, but it's an API meant for mutations, so for me, it seems even worse.
-And it's still not a component streaming.

-But the point is, that I feel slightly disappointed.
-I was hoping for experience similar to Hotwire and LiveView, so we can receive prerendered component from a server.
+So I feel slightly disappointed, as I was hoping for experience similar to Hotwire and LiveView, so as a part of the famous *component streaming* feature I would be able to get a prerendered component from a server on a client side, instead of calling API and doing all the dance.

 So is it all lost?
 Actually, I'm not so sure.